 Each year we set out our service principles to our clients in one document.
 This can be downloaded as a PDF here: Matrix Service Standards.
 Please contact us if you would like it in a different format.
 The members and staff at Matrix are committed to excellence in all areas of service.
 We aim to deliver value for all our clients and welcome feedback on any aspect of the service we provide.
 You can provide feedback by contacting our Chief Executive, Rachel Holmes.

 The Practice Team at Matrix operate an open and transparent approach to fee negotiating and welcome discussion about alternative terms on a case by case basis.
 Generally in privately funded matters, our barristers work on hourly rates and fixed fees (including brief fees).
 We are happy to provide fee estimates in advance of work being undertaken and agree a timeline for the delivery of the work.
+There are several factors which might influence the timescale of the provision of legal services.
+These include the complexity of the matter; the availability of the client, the barrister and any relevant third parties; the volume of documents to review; the need for additional information or documents; court waiting times and the urgency of the matter.

 Standard contractual terms for members